 Did you know that there was a wonderful live lions act in Hungerford?

-Tommy Allen and his family settled in Hungerford during the 1940s and 1950s – first at The Breach (Fairview Road) and later at the Thatched Cottage, Bath Road.
+Thomas Victor Allen (known locally as Tom or Tommy, but in the family as Vic) settled in Hungerford with his family during the 1940s and 1950s – first at The Breach (Fairview Road) and later at the Thatched Cottage, Bath Road.

 John Newton remembers seeing the show at Pewsey carnival.